Pregnant and Considering Adoption in PA

 Next, you will view Lifetime Adoptive family profiles your coordinator feels will match well with you, and you can also view family profiles online.
 Then you will choose one or more families you want to get to know more about.
 Your adoption coordinator will arrange a meeting, usually over the phone at first.
 You may want a family from Pennsylvania or you may prefer a family from another state.

 Sometimes, when parenting a young child, life gets difficult and it can become unhealthy for you and your child for you to continue parenting.
-Lifetime Adoption in Pennsylvania is here to help with an adoption plan for you and your toddler, special needs child, sibling group, or older child.
+Lifetime is ready to help you with an adoption in PA.
+In addition, we’re here to help with an adoption plan for you and your toddler, special needs child, sibling group, or older child.
 If you are in this situation and considering adoption, your Lifetime coordinator will put you in touch with a professional counselor.
 She will work with you, your child, and the adoptive parents to create an adoption plan that will focus on a healthy transition for everyone involved in the adoption.

 If you are currently pregnant you may be nervous about how everything will be handled at the hospital.
 Your adoption coordinator will help you make a hospital plan that outlines your wishes.
 You will decide things such as who you want in the delivery room, who will hold the baby first, and many other details.
 You will also have an adoption attorney at no cost to you who will make sure you understand your rights, you are sure about your decision, and that all the paperwork is complete.